 “In the meantime, floater investors are earning less income until the Fed starts to hike rates, which can weigh on total returns,” Martin writes.
 “We believe the Fed could begin hiking rates as early as late 2022, but we don’t know for sure.
 The longer the Fed remains on hold, the longer floater investors are missing out on higher yields available elsewhere.”

-With federal fund rates hovering at just 0.25%, investors who are waiting for interest rates to rise before buying bonds are missing out on more robust short-term returns.
+Investors who were waiting for interest rates to rise before buying bonds could be missing out on more robust short-term returns.
 These investors would be better served by purchasing short-term corporate bonds with fixed coupon rates instead of keeping extra cash in their portfolios, according to the Schwab Center for Financial Research.
 Fixed-rate corporate bonds not only present higher potential returns than cash, but also outperform floating-rate notes, whose coupon rates fluctuate.

 Tips for Investing in Corporate Bonds